mafaqriaz/user-authentication-app/README.md

 ## License

-This project is for educational purposes and demonstration of React Native authentication patterns.
+This project is for educational demonstration of React Native authentication patterns.